Games & Quizzes

 advantage or profit gained.
 Good results or effects, something advantageous. profit.

 rise in size, amount, or degree of something.
-Amount something grows by.
-To make or become larger in size or amount.
+Amount something grows by. become or make greater in size or degree.

 /ˈprōˌɡram/

 set of related measures.
-Series of classes at a college or university.
+Plans or schedule of events.
 To write computer code for a piece of software.

 /panˈdemik/